corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

-## Introduction

-Object serialization is the process of converting objects into a stream of bytes and, deserialization, the reverse process of creating objects from a stream of bytes.
-It takes place every time nodes pass objects to each other as messages, when objects are sent to or from RPC clients from the node, and when we store transactions in the database.
+Serialization converts objects into a stream of bytes.
+Deserialization, the reverse process, creates objects from a stream of bytes.
+These two processes take place every time nodes pass objects to each other as messages, when the node sends objects to or from RPC clients, and when you store transactions in the database.

+## Corda's custom type-safe binary serialization

-Corda pervasively uses a custom form of type safe binary serialisation.
-This stands in contrast to some other systems that use weakly or untyped string-based serialisation schemes like JSON or XML.
-The primary drivers for this were:
+Corda uses a custom form of type-safe binary serialization, which is more secure than systems that use weakly or untyped string-based serialization schemes such as JSON or XML.
+The benefits of Corda's system include:

-* A desire to have a schema describing what has been serialized alongside the actual data:
+* A schema describing what has been serialized is included with the data.
+This allows:

-* To assist with versioning, both in terms of being able to interpret data archived long ago (e.g. trades from a decade ago, long after the code has changed) and between differing code versions.
+    * Improved versioning, enabling easier interpretation of archived data (for example, trades from a decade ago, long after the code has changed) and differing code versions.
-* To make it easier to write generic code e.g. user interfaces that can navigate the serialized form of data.
+    * Ease of writing generic code - for example, user interfaces that can navigate the serialized form of data.
-* To support cross platform (non-JVM) interaction, where the format of a class file is not so easily interpreted.
+    * Support for cross-platform (non-JVM) interaction, where the format of a class file can be difficult to interpret.

-* A desire to use a documented and static wire format that is platform independent, and is not subject to change with 3rd party library upgrades, etc.
+* A platform-independent, documented, and static wire format that is not subject to change with third-party library upgrades.
-* A desire to support open-ended polymorphism, where the number of subclasses of a superclass can expand over time and the subclasses do not need to be defined in the schema *upfront*.
+* Support for open-ended polymorphism, where the number of subclasses of a superclass can expand over time, and subclasses do not need to be defined in the schema upfront.
 This is key to many Corda concepts, such as states.
-* Increased security by constructing deserialized objects through supported constructors, rather than having data inserted directly into their fields without an opportunity to validate consistency or intercept attempts to manipulate supposed invariants.
+* Increased security.
+Deserialized objects go through supported constructors, rather than having data inserted directly into their fields without an opportunity to validate consistency or intercept attempts to manipulate supposed invariants.
-* Binary formats work better with digital signatures than text based formats, as there’s much less scope for changes that modify syntax but not semantics.
+* Improved digital signature handling.
+Binary formats work better with digital signatures than text based-formats, because it reduces the scope for changes that modify syntax but not semantics.

 ## Whitelisting

 In classic Java serialization, any class on the JVM classpath can be deserialized.
-This is a source of exploits and vulnerabilities that exploit the large set of third-party libraries that are added to the classpath as part of a JVM application’s dependencies and carefully craft a malicious stream of bytes to be deserialized.
-In Corda, we strictly control which classes can be deserialized (and, pro-actively, serialized) by insisting that each (de)serializable class is part of a whitelist of allowed classes.
+This can be exploited by adding a stream of malicious bytes to the large set of third-party libraries that are added to the classpath as part of a JVM application’s dependencies.
+Corda strictly controls which classes can be deserialized (and, pro-actively, serialized) by insisting that each (de)serializable class is on a whitelist of allowed classes.

-To add a class to the whitelist, you must use either of the following mechanisms:
+To add a class to the whitelist, you must either:

 * Add the `@CordaSerializable` annotation to the class.
-This annotation can be present on the class itself, on any super class of the class, on any interface implemented by the class or its super classes, or any interface extended by an interface implemented by the class or its super classes.
+This annotation can be present on the class itself, on any super-class of the class, on any interface implemented by the class or its super-classes, or on any interface extended by an interface implemented by the class or its super-classes.
+This is the preferred method.
 * Implement the `SerializationWhitelist` interface and specify a list of whitelisted classes.

-There is also a built-in Corda whitelist (see the `DefaultWhitelist` class) that whitelists common JDK classes for convenience.
-This whitelist is not user-editable.
+The built-in default whitelist (see the `DefaultWhitelist` class) allows common JDK classes for convenience.
+You cannot edit the default whitelist.

-The annotation is the preferred method for whitelisting.
-An example is shown in tutorial-clientrpc-api.
-It’s reproduced here as an example of both ways you can do this for a couple of example classes.
+You can see both methods in action in the [client RPC tutorial](https://docs.corda.net/docs/corda-os/4.8/tutorial-clientrpc-api.html).
+Here's a sample:

 ```kotlin
 // Not annotated, so need to whitelist manually.